NFTGo/GoTrading/README.md

 yarn add @nftgo/gotrading
 ```

-### 2. Import and init the SDK.
+### 2. Import and init the GoTrading SDK.
-- For server-side initialization:
+Instantiate the instance of GoTrading using your etheres provider with API key.
 ```ts
 import { init } from '@nftgo/gotrading';
 import Web3 from 'web3';